ShipEngine/connect-website/reference/methods/cancel-pickups.md

   - name: shipments[].packages[].metadata
     type: object
-    description: The carrier's custom data about this package that was previously persisted by the ShipEngine Integration Platform.
+    description: The carrier's custom data about this package that was previously persisted by ShipEngine Connect.
 Must be JSON serializable.

   - name: shipments[].package
     type: object